ciCciC/Aphasia-project/README.md

 1. Download and install PyCharm<br>
 https://www.jetbrains.com/pycharm/

-2. Download the latest Python version https://www.python.org/downloads/windows/
+2. Download the latest Python version<br>
+https://www.python.org/downloads/windows/

 3. Install Pip only if you dont have it **Pip is mostly installed after installing Python**<br>